About Us

 Profile

 Dr. Sarah Lynette Martin has been diligent in building a varied and fulfilling professional career.
-She began her journey at the University of California at Santa Cruz, where she completed her bachelor’s degree.
-Soon after graduating, she served as a Community Services Specialist in the Peace Corps for two years.
-Upon her return from the Peace Corps, Dr. Martin was awarded a Health Professions Scholarship by the United States Army to attend Tulane School of Medicine and subsequently completed her residency at Walter Reed Army Medical Center.
+She began her journey at UC Santa Cruz, where she completed her bachelor’s degree.
+Soon after graduating, she served as a community services specialist in the Peace Corps for two years.
+Upon her return from the Peace Corps, Dr. Martin was awarded a health professions scholarship by the United States Army to attend Tulane School of Medicine and subsequently completed her residency at Walter Reed Army Medical Center.
 Dr. Martin went on to complete a fellowship in child and adolescent psychiatry prior to transferring to Ft.
-Knox, where she served as the Chief of Behavioral Health for four years and successfully deployed to Camp Bucca, a detainee facility in Iraq.
+Knox, where she served as the chief of behavioral health for four years and successfully deployed to Camp Bucca, a detainee facility in Iraq.
 Dr. Martin completed her military service at Ft.
-Bliss in El Paso, Texas but went on to serve for two years in a civilian role as the Chief of the Child and Family Behavioral Health Service.
+Bliss in El Paso, Texas, and went on to serve for two years in a civilian role as the chief of the Child and Family Behavioral Health Service.

 Contact Information